 If you develop a fever, one of the most important things you can do is to drink a lot of water.
 High fever puts you at risk of becoming dehydrated, which can extend your symptoms and delay recovery time.
 Additionally, the immune system cannot function optimally if the body is dehydrated.
 Water helps to moisten the throat, nose, and mouth, assisting the body with getting rid of excess mucus.
 You can keep the body hydrated by drinking water, freshly made juice, herbal tea, fresh coconut water, and eating raw fruits and vegetables.

 You shouldn’t waste water, but long steamy showers are extremely beneficial and necessary when you have the flu.
 The steam helps to moisturize the throat and nose, making it easier for you to clear them of mucus.
-If you want to enhance the sinus-cleansing benefits, you can make some peppermint shower bombs by clicking here.
+If you want to enhance the sinus-cleansing benefits, you can make some peppermint shower bombs.
 The peppermint scent and steam help to improve breathing and provide relief from sinus congestion.